Misha2007/ternet/README.md

 If you encounter any issues or need further assistance, you can:

-- Open an issue on the [GitHub repository](https://github.com/yourusername/your-repo-name/issues).
 - Check the [Django documentation](https://docs.djangoproject.com/en/stable/) for more information.
-- Contact the project maintainer at [your-email@example.com].
+- Contact the project maintainer at [mishadrogovoz@gmail.com].

 ## Future Enhancements